Images of Corns and Calluses Overview (5)

 Corns and Calluses Overview

-Corns are thickenings of the skin composed of keratin that are typically found on the toes caused by repeated friction or pressure to the area.
-The base of the corn is seen on the surface of the skin while the top points inward, causing discomfort.
+Corns are thickenings of the skin composed of keratin (a type of protein that forms in the hair, skin, and nails).
+They are typically found on the toes.
+They are caused by repeated friction or pressure to the involved area.

 Who's At Risk?

 People of all ages may develop corns.
 However, they are most common in those who:

 - Wear ill-fitting shoes.

 - Wear socks that bunch up in their shoes.

 - Have foot problems such as crooked toes.

 - Do physical activities that cause excess moisture, pressure, and/or friction to the skin.

 Corns are primarily located on the feet, especially the toes.
 However, corns can appear anywhere that foot friction occurs, including on top of the foot and even on the sole of the foot.